appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchbox.md

     -   **`setDefaultQuery`** `( defaultQuery: function, options?: Options ) => void` can be used to set the `defaultQuery` property.
     -   **`setCustomQuery`** `( customQuery: function, options?: Options ) => void` can be used to set the `customQuery` property.

--   **renderQuerySuggestions** `Function` You can render query suggestions in a custom layout by using the `renderQuerySuggestions` prop.
+-   **renderQuerySuggestions** `slot` You can render query suggestions in a custom layout by using the `renderQuerySuggestions` named slot.
     <br/>
     It accepts an object with these properties: